anhvupham/elastorm/README.md

 # elastorm
-Handy APIs for elastic search querying.
+Some handy APIs for elastic search querying.
 Useful if you want to get rid of elasticsearch complicated json query (will be added more APIs soon).

 #### Installation